 You would like to implement new structuring functionalities, for instance, accounting in groups currency.

-Also bear in mind, you cannot start a SAP S/4HANA implementation project if your ECC system version is lower than ECC 6.0 EHP7.
-In that case, you may have to upgrade your ECC system, so in the end you get one migration to SAP S/4HANA for the price of two.
+Also, bear in mind, you cannot start an SAP S/4HANAimplementation project if your ECC system version is lower than ECC 6.0 EHP7.
+In that case, you may have to upgrade your ECC system beforehand, so in the end you get one migration to SAP S/4HANA for the price of two.
 A new SAP S/4HANA implementation based on an existing ECC system (even old versions) can be quite smooth: SAP provides multiple standard tools for migrating your master and transactional data.